 Now that we understand what makes a good template for work journal, let me jump into the specifics of a work journal template.

-Above, is an actual snapshot of my work journal template.
-I have constantly evolved it overtime and will continue to evolve it.
-I encourage you to do the same and use my template only as a guide to get started.
-Also, it is important to know the pros and cons of a structured vs a free-flow journal.
-With that aside, here is the breakdown of the work journal template (by the numbers on the image):
+Above, is a snapshot of my work journal template from 2017.
+I have evolved it overtime and will continue to evolve it.
+I encourage you to do the same and use this template only as a guide to get started.
+With that aside, here is the breakdown of the work journal template (by the numbers on the image above):

 Part 1 – The Quote and Gratitude